HPLDD-60A-24V-F Laser Diode Driver

 Manufacturer: Opt Lasers

-With this driver, it is possible to power one or several laser diodes in series or one diode stack, which tend to have higher operating voltages.
-(Refer to formula below for calculating PSU voltage.)
+With this laser diode controller, it is possible to power one or several laser diodes in series or one diode stack, which tend to have higher operating voltages.
+(Refer to the formula below for calculating PSU voltage.)

-A separate laser diode supply voltage input and logic input voltage minimizes the switch-on resistance of a power MOSFET.
-The inner layer of the heatsink is made of copper to better facilitate the transfer of heat.
-The outer body of a heatsink, machined from Aluminium, is isolated from all signals on the driver including the ground.
+A separate laser diode supply voltage input and logic input voltage minimize the switch-on resistance of a power MOSFET.
+The inner layer of the heat sink is made of copper to better facilitate the transfer of heat.
+The outer body of a heat sink, machined from aluminum, is isolated from all signals on the driver including the ground.
 This allows mounting the driver directly to a metal heat sink if additional cooling is required.

 Recommendations and Requirements